 Fair value hedges Cash flow hedges Objective of the hedge To mitigate the exposure to changes in fair value of certain borrowings.
 Fair value hedges are generally fixed rate designated for the terms of borrowings that fall outside of the price review periods for the regulated businesses.
 To mitigate the variability in cash flows attributable to variable interest rate and/or foreign currency movements on borrowings or highly probable forecast transactions.
 Treatment of changes in fair value of qualifying hedges Recognised immediately in the income statement, together with any changes in the fair value of the hedged asset or liability that are attributable to the hedged risk.
 The effective portion is recognised directly in other comprehensive income.
 The gain or loss relating to the ineffective portion is recognised immediately in the income statement.
 Amounts accumulated in the hedge reserve are recycled in the income statement when the hedged item affects the income statement (generally when the forecast transaction that is hedged takes place).
 However, when the forecast transaction results in the recognition of a non financial asset, the gains and losses are transferred from the hedge reserve and included in the measurement of the initial carrying amount of the asset.
-Documentation of the hedge relationship hedged items, as well as our risk managem various hedge transactions.
-We also docur ationship between hedging instruments and nent objectives and strategy for undertaking ment our assessment, both at hedge ther the derivative financial instruments that and will continue to be highly effective in Discontinuation of hedge accounting Hedge accounting is discontinued when the terminated, or when a hedge no longer me After discontinuation, the previously hedged asset or liability is no longer revalued for changes in fair value.
+Documentation of the hedge relationship at the inception of the transaction, the rela hedged items, as well as our risk managem various hedge transactions.
+We also docur ther the derivative financial instruments that In and will continue to be highly effective in Discontinuation of hedge accounting Hedge accounting is discontinued when th terminated, or when a hedge no longer me · After discontinuation, the previously hedged asset or liability is no longer revalued for changes in fair value.
 At that time, any cumulative gain or loss existing in the hedge reserve remains in hedge reserve and is recognised when the forecast transaction is ultimately recognised in the income statement.
 When a forecast transaction is no longer expected to occur, the cumulative gain or loss that was reported in the hedge reserve is immediately recognised in the income statement.